Darptolus/auto-strategizer-artifacts/README.md

 ## Artifacts scripts authors

-Participated in the writing and testing of these benchmark scripts, applications patches and plotting notebook:
+Participated in the writing and testing of these benchmark scripts, applications patches, and plotting notebook:

 - Rodrigo Ceccato (@rodrigo-ceccato)
-- Diego Roa (@Darptolus)
+- Diego Andres Roa Perdomo (@Darptolus)